 Unlike most conventional antidepressants, agomelatine’s mechanism does not hinge on boosting monoamines (e.g., serotonin).
 Rather, its antidepressant effect is attributed to restoring abnormal circadian rhythm in depressed individuals and promoting dopamine/norepinephrine release.

 Agomelatine may have advantages over conventional antidepressants like SSRIs in terms of both efficacy and tolerability.
 Agomelatine has also shown therapeutic potential as a treatment for other affective disorders and even dementia.
-Let’s see what the most updated reviews have to say about agomelatine.

 Note; dosage information is only for scientific reference purposes.
 SARMs Central, does not condone the human consumption or use of this substance outside of a controlled scientific environment (i.e. a lab).